bgian/Sketch-iOS-Library/README.md

 You'll need to download San Francisco: https://developer.apple.com/fonts/

 # UIBlurEffectStyle
-The API doesn't provide any specs for blurs, so it's a challange to replicate.
+The API doesn't provide any specs for blurs, so it's a challenge to replicate.
 For performance concerns, I understand why Apple isn't open about these specs.
 However, as designers I think we shuold be aware of these constraints and design with them.

 #### Usage
 1. Open `UIBlurEffectStyle.sketch`